MathMist: A Parallel Multilingual Benchmark Dataset for Mathematical Problem Solving and Reasoning: Results Analysis

 \subsection{Cross-Lingual Performance in Zero-Shot and Chain-of-Thought Settings}

 The results in Table \ref{tab:zero_cot} provide a comprehensive view of how LLMs engage with human-annotated math word problems in both high- and low-resource languages under zero-shot and CoT prompting (see Appendix \ref{appendix:prompts}).
-As shown in Table \ref{tab:zero_cot_en_bn_category_wise}, \texttt{Qwen}, \texttt{DeepSeek}, and \texttt{Mathstral} demonstrate a substantial strength in proof-style problems but underperform in numerical and symbolic types under zero-shot conditions for both Bangla and English.
+As shown in Table \ref{tab:zero_cot_en_bn_category_wise}, \texttt{Qwen}, \texttt{DeepSeek}, and \texttt{Mathstral} demonstrate a substantial strength in proof-style problems but underperform in numerical and symbolic types under zero-shot conditions for both Bangla and English (see Appendix \ref{appendix:qualitative_analysis}).
 In contrast, \texttt{GPT-OSS-20B} and \texttt{Gemini-2.5-Flash-Lite} reveal the contrasting tendency, achieving comparatively better results on numerical and symbolic problems.
 Notably, \texttt{Gemini-2.5-Flash-Lite} achieves the highest accuracy in the Bangla zero-shot setting but suffers a 15.77\% drop in accuracy on the English zero-shot benchmark.
 Crucially, this deviation in behavior encourages a pointed and practical question: \textit{“Do \texttt{Gemini} models truly generalize mathematical problem solving beyond language?”}.
 Subsequently, across all scenarios, \texttt{GPT-OSS-20B} attains the highest overall performance.
 CoT prompting significantly increases overall accuracy for most models, especially in English experiments. \texttt{GPT-OSS-20B} is an exception in that it demonstrates nearly consistent performance between zero-shot and CoT settings in both Bangla and English, while \texttt{Gemini-2.5-Flash-Lite} unexpectedly loses accuracy in Bangla when using CoT relative to Bangla zero-shot. \texttt{Mathstral-7B} shows poor performance, scoring below 30\% in zero-shot settings and under 50\% with CoT reasoning in both languages, equivalent to near-random baselines.
 These patterns reveal not just inter-model performance disparities but also a hidden sensitivity to problem type and language specificity.
+Additionally, we conducted an error bar analysis of \texttt{GPT-OSS 20B} across five runs on the Bangla dataset, reporting a mean accuracy of 75.96\% (standard deviation of 1.16; 95\% confidence interval [73.69, 78.23]).
+Category-level variances were as follows: Numerical (77.64 $\pm$ 1.03), Symbolic (74.54 $\pm$ 1.79), and Proof (72.86 $\pm$ 5.07).
+These findings indicate that {{\dataname}} effectively captures variations in reasoning performance across various mathematical task types.

 Together, these analysis emphasizes the need for language-aware fine-tuning, where training strategies are both mathematically rigorous and linguistically balanced to ensure unbiased reasoning across languages.